 What accreditation does Deree – The American College of Greece have?

-Deree is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges (NEASC), which accredits institutions such as Harvard, Yale, MIT, Brown and many other outstanding colleges and universities.
+Deree is accredited by the New England Commission of Higher Education (NECHE), which accredits institutions such as Harvard, Yale, MIT, Brown and many other outstanding colleges and universities.
 This means that a Deree degree is highly regarded all around the world.

 Deree and the Open University, the largest university in the UK, have established a partnership for the purpose of EU degree validation.

 1. What documents do I need to apply to Deree? (show)